sasquatch678/A-Painted-World/README.md

 **Overwrite existing modlist**

-You may also need to reset your resolution in the `Oblivion.ini` located in the profiles folder.
+You may also need to update your resolution in the `Oblivion.ini` located in the profiles folder.

 ### Custom Mods

-Any mods you have added yourself will be deleted when updating unless they are prefixed with:
+Any mods you have added yourself will be deleted when updating unless they are prefixed with
 ```text
 [NoDelete]
 ```

-If you have made your own additions or modifications, make sure you understand this before updating.

 ---

 # Removing A Painted World

 To uninstall A Painted World, simply delete the modlist's installation folder.
 There is no separate uninstaller required.

 ---